Politics in the Crossfire

 Let’s be clear: this isn’t about partisan politics.
 It’s about whether we accept that the federal government — any administration — can knock on doors, remove residents, and destabilize entire communities without criminal proceedings or public oversight.

 History has taught us what happens when fear justifies power.
 The internment of Japanese-Americans during World War II.
 The Palmer Raids.
+The Bisbee Deportation -1917.
 The surveillance state that expanded post-9/11.

 If we don’t question these actions now — if we don’t demand accountability, limits, and humanity — then we’re agreeing to a future where citizenship itself becomes a permission slip for basic rights.